November 8, 2025 (4mo ago) — last updated December 30, 2025 (2mo ago)

 A person at a desk with multiple screens showing automated workflows, symbolizing efficiency.

-Start by defining the job you want to automate: social posts, email follow-ups, or internal project updates.
-General-purpose platforms like Zapier and Make connect many services, while specialized tools handle single tasks well.
+Start by defining the job you want to automate: social posts, email follow‑ups, or internal updates.
+General platforms like Zapier and Make connect many services; specialized tools solve single tasks well.
 Often the simplest tool that solves the problem is the best choice.

 Building Your First Automated Workflow